-- 1. Faculty, students, and staff have been able to quickly pivot and adapt to a new way of working, teaching, and learning.
-(In "10 Keys" I make the point that right now is not the right time for deep assessments.
-That will come later.) - 2.
+- 1. Faculty, students, and staff have been able to quickly pivot and adapt to a new way of working, teaching, and learning. - 2.
 There are myriad ripple effects on students, families, and communities when students are sent home to live. - 3.
 Not all students have the same access to conditions, equipment, or services to make the move to online learning.
 Family settings and conditions vary.
 Access to computers and high-speed internet vary.
 Demands beyond schoolwork vary. - 4.
-Academic and student services are critical to maintain, and must adapt to the new conditions alongside the faculty and students.
+Academic and student services are critical to maintain and must adapt to the new conditions alongside the faculty and students.
 Some student services become more critical.
 There may be higher demand for some services and lower demand for others deemed less critical at this time. - 5.
 There is anxiety, uncertainty, and fear among all constituents.
-Some fear for their job, some fear for the future, some fear for their health and the health of their loved ones, some fear there will never be a return to 'normal.' - 6.
+Some fear for their job, some fear for the future, some fear for their health and the health of their loved ones, some fear there will never be a return to "normal." - 6.
 Senior leaders across the university play a critical role in communicating, comforting, and calming.
-The best senior leaders exhibit both confidence in the institution's ability to persist and compassion.
+The best senior leaders exhibit both confidence in the institution's ability to persist and compassion. - 7.
+Colleges and universities appeared to have different levels of planning and sophistication in responding to the crisis, but we quickly learned from each other and common best practices emerged across institutions. - 8.
+Traditional enrollment management practices and strategies are not likely to be effective or even relevant during and immediately following the crisis.
+We are rethinking these on the fly, cognizant of the financial impact of failing to meet enrollment goals.
+While everyone is in the same boat, some schools are more tuition-dependent and/or have fewer reserves to buffer a shortfall.